MicrosoftDocs/sql-docs/docs/big-data-cluster/big-data-cluster-key-versions.md

 ## [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)] main encryption key

 In [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)] control plane, to protect the Encryption zone keys and to provision asymmetric keys in SQL Server, there is a concept of the main encryption key.
-There exists a main encryption key for SQL Server and for HDFS.
+There exists two main encryption keys, one for SQL Server and one for HDFS.
 This concept allows [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)] control plane to allow the main encryption key to reside outside the cluster as well.
 The properties of main encryption key are:

-1. The main keys are asymmetric RSA key.
+1. The main encryption keys are asymmetric RSA keys.
-2. A main key is created for SQL Server master instance and for HDFS.
+2. A main encryption key is created for SQL Server master instance and another for HDFS.
-3. The public key corresponding to the main key, is always stored in the Controller Database or controldb.
-The private key is stored in the controller database for system managed main key.
+3. The public key corresponding to the main encryption key, is always stored in the Controller Database or controldb.
+The private key is stored in the controller database for system managed main encryption key.
 For encryption keys from Hardware Security Module (HSM) or any other external provider, the private keys are not stored inside the controller database (unless the application for external keys, brings the private key with it).
 However, the private key is not needed inside the controldb and [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)] will not require the private key material.
-4. Encryption operations using the public key of the main key can be performed inside the controller itself, or, the controller can distribute the public key to Hadoop KMS so that Hadoop KMS can perform encryption locally.
+4. Encryption operations using the public key of the main encryption key can be performed inside the controller itself, or, the controller can distribute the public key to Hadoop KMS so that Hadoop KMS can perform encryption locally.
 The decryption operations are expected to be handled by the external key provider, like HSM.
 This design allows us to keep the sensitive part of the asymmetric key outside the cluster and in the customer's protection.
 This makes sure that the root of encryption to decrypt all the data is never available in the [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)] ecosystem for customer configured keys.

 ## Storage protection of different keys